differentialprivacy/differentialprivacy/_posts/2023-09-12-down-sensitivity.md

 ---

 In [our previous post](/inverse-sensitivity/), we discussed local sensitivity and how we can get accuracy guarantees that scale with local sensitivity, which can be much better than the global sensitivity guarantees attained via standard noise addition mechanisms.
-In this post we will look at what we can do when even the local sensitivity is unbounded.
+In this post, we will look at what we can do when even the local sensitivity is unbounded.
 This is obviously a challenging setting, but it turns out that not all hope is lost.

 As a motivating example, suppose we have a dataset \\\(x=\(x\_1,x\_2,\\cdots,x\_n\)\\\) and we want to approximate \\\(\\max\_i x\_i \\\) in a differentially private manner.
 The difficulty is that adding a single element to \\\(x\\\) can increase the maximum arbitrarily.
 That is, if \\\(x'=\(x\_1,x\_2,\\cdots,x\_n,\\infty\)\\\), then \\\(\\max\_i x'\_i=\\infty\\\).
 Differential privacy requires us to make the outputs \\\(M\(x\)\\\) and \\\(M\(x'\)\\\) indistinguishable, which seems to directly contradict our accuracy goal \\\(M\(x\) \\approx \\max\_i x\_i\\\).